microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamsapp-update.md

 HTTP/1.1 204 No Content
 ``

-### Example 2: Upload a new version of an application previously published to the Microsoft Teams app catalog for review
+### Example 2: Upload a new version of an application published to the Microsoft Teams app catalog following review

 ### Request